Skip to content

 If you don't want your material options to be configurable or your specific use-case does not work well with configurable values, you can using the factory functions named after the material options interfaces.

-For example, this is how you would create hardcoded ToolOptions
+For example, this is how you would create hardcoded ToolOptions:

 @OptIn(HardcodedMaterialOptions::class)